robmcmullen/omnivore/README.rst

 To prevent overwriting important system files, it's best to create a working
 folder: a new empty folder somewhere and do all your testing in that folder.
 For this example, create a folder called ``atrtest`` in your ``Documents`` folder.
-Put a few ``.ATR`` images in this directory to use for testing.
+Put a few disk images in this directory to use for testing.

 Download or copy the file ``atrcopy.py`` and put it the ``Documents/atrtest`` folder.